 Congratulations!
 You've survived another year.
-2019 wasn't very promising on most days.
 You've had a handful of uncertainty in one hand and hope in the other.
 Last year, you stepped out on faith and decided to break generational curses to attend therapy.
-To finally get a taste of what healthy relationships mean, to set strong and firm boundaries that can be felt on the other side of the world and to use your tests as your testimony.
+To finally get a taste of what healthy relationships mean, to set strong and firm boundaries that can be felt on the other side of the world, and to use your tests as your testimony.
 Before jumping into February with both feet, I would advise you to stop, sit down and take three long breaths.
 This is a memorable moment.

 I found myself repeating the same things others would say about themselves.
 I became addicted to feeling sorry for myself.
 It wasn't until a little prayer and encouragement from loved ones suggesting that therapy would become beneficial to me.
 Five months earlier, I read a quote that will forever change my outlook on life and about myself, "Old ways won't open new doors."
 This means changes are needed to get the results you want.
 What do you have to lose?
-So, thank your therapist for the glow up, which is 2020.
+So, thank your therapist for the glow-up.

 If You Can't See It…Speak It

 We've all become a victim of our eyes playing tricks on us.
 If we can't see it, then it can't be real.
 Wrong.
 Just because you can't see something doesn't mean it isn't practical or obtainable.
 It just simply means you weren't ready or were never presented with the tools to accomplish this gift.
 You are bombarded with apps, books, journals, and websites like xoNecole that give you a jump start on affirmations and how they can come to fruition.
 When I was introduced to the word "affirmation", I was confused.